Congress launches State-wide stir against Kerala govt | Politics

 Marking the State-level inauguration of the agitation, KPCC chief K Sudhakaran led the march to the Secretariat.

-Inaugurating the march in front of the district Collectorate in Kozhikode, Leader of Opposition in the State Assembly V D Satheesan said the decision to launch a mass agitation against the CPI(M) government was jointly taken by the Congress and the party-led United Democratic Front (UDF).
+Inaugurating the march in front of the district Collectorate in Kozhikode, Leader of Opposition in the State Assembly V D Satheesan said the decision to launch a mass agitation against the CPI(M)-led government was jointly taken by the Congress and the party-headed United Democratic Front (UDF).

 The stir was launched raising issues being faced by people which were being neglected by the authorities, he said.